Table of Contents

 4. Long-Term Care

-Many adults will require a stay at a long-term care facility at some point of their life, and the national average cost of care in a one-bedroom assisted living facility is $3,628 per month, according to the U.S. Department of Health and Human Services.
-For a private room at a nursing home, a typical adult can expect to pay $7,698 per month.
+Many adults will require a stay at a long-term care facility at some point of their life.
+The median cost of assisted living is $4,500 per month, which equates to $54,000 per year, according to Senior Living.
 Depending on where you live, these costs may be higher or lower than the national average.

 Unfortunately, Medicare only pays for those costs under limited circumstances.
 And while Medicaid may cover longer stays, it's only an option for those who are income-qualified and go to facilities that accept its recipients.
 That means many retirees will have to save up to pay those costs out-of-pocket should they need care within a facility.
 Purchasing long-term care insurance may help alleviate some of those expenses later on.